coryBove/music/randomIdeas/INFLUENCES.md

 Bill Gates,

+Linus Torvalds,

 Salman Khan,

 Demis Hassabis,

 A professor from college I won't mention by name.
 This man is a wizard on the keyboard, and has made substantial contributions to the C++ community.
 He worked directly under Bjarne, and I worked directly under him (as a student) for a very short stint.
-He's a hardass, but the best mentors always are.
+He's a hardass, but the best mentors always are (see Linus).

 Any true master of the craft (and there are many not listed).
-When you see it in their writing and in their code, it's impossible to ignore their passion.
+When you see it in their writing, in their code, and in their work, it's impossible to ignore their passion.
 If I can hone my skills to be even 10% of what these people are capable of, I'd be ecstatic.

 ### family